 Fallout 76 Atoms challenges

 If you don’t want to drop your hard earned cash on cosmetics for a game where you rarely run into other people, you can also earn Atoms in-game via challenges.
-From just playing the beta, we’ve already amassed 830 Atoms, which is enough to buy even the most expensive item in the Atom store – though it’s possible more expensive items will enter the Atom store in the weeks after launch.
+We’ve been playing solidly for the past three days, we’ve amassed 800 Atoms, which is still 1000 Atoms short of the most expensive item in the Atom store.

 It’s worth noting that not all challenges reward you with Atoms – some will give you a pack of Perk Cards – so if you’re only interested in earning Atoms you should check the challenges section of the main menu to see which ones have an atom symbol next to them and focus on those.